oroinc/documentation/user_guide_sales_tools/b2b_sales/leads.rst

 .. image:: ../../img/leads_2.0/leads_add_info.jpg
+   :alt: The additional section in the new lead

 Once all the necessary fields have been defined, click :guilabel:`Save and Close` in the right top corner of the page to save the lead in the system.